Man Arrested For Supplying Drugs To Liam Payne: Argentine Police - UrduPoint

 Man Arrested For Supplying Drugs To Liam Payne: Argentine Police

-Buenos Aires, (APP - UrduPoint / Pakistan Point News - 4th Jan, 2025) Argentine police on Friday arrested one of the two men accused of supplying drugs to British singer Liam Payne before he fell to his death from the third floor of his hotel room in Buenos Aires.
+Buenos Aires, (APP - UrduPoint / Pakistan Point News - 4th Jan, 2025) Argentine police on Friday arrested one of the two men accused of supplying drugs to British singer Liam Payne before he fell to his death from his third-floor hotel room in Buenos Aires.

 Braian Paiz, who is accused of having supplied cocaine to Payne, is one of five defendants indicted in connection with the death of the 31-year-old former One Direction pop star in October.